 In 2012 our programs once again expanded to include our Early Childhood Development Initiative.
 This program focuses on the critical stage of development that later impacts children’s wellbeing and capacity.
 Less than 10% of Timorese children receive any form of early childhood education, and many in Timor-Leste are unaware of its importance.
 Yet, early childhood interventions have proven to be more cost-effective and to influence a wider range of health, social, and economic outcomes than interventions later in life.
 Thus in 2012 Ba Futuru began its Early Childhood Development Initiative which aims to improve the quality of early childhood education for children across Timor-Leste.

-Today Ba Futuru has more than 50 staff and volunteers working across all 13 districts of Timor-Leste.
-We have worked directly with more than 30,000 children, young people, women and men and impacted the lives of thousands more.
+Today Ba Futuru has more than 30 staff and volunteers working across all 13 municipalities of Timor-Leste.
+We have worked directly with more than 40,000 children, young people, women and men and impacted the lives of thousands more.
 We continue to be inspired by the dedication of the people we work with to build a peaceful, positive and productive Timor-Leste.

 In the coming years Ba Futuru will continue to provide women, young people and children with knowledge and skills to protect themselves from violence, while offering opportunities for self-expression, education, and job and leadership preparedness that can help them overcome the negative effects of conflict and gain the skills to create a positive, peaceful and productive future.
 At the same time Ba Futuru will work to develop the skills of those who impact the lives of women, young people and children, and will help to build the structures, systems and legal frameworks in the areas of conflict mitigation, protection and education.